N8python/n8ao/README.md

 // ...

 const composer = new EffectComposer(renderer);
-/* Only difference is that N8AOPostPass requires a RenderPass before it, whereas N8AOPass replaces the render pass.
+/* The only difference is that N8AOPostPass requires a RenderPass before it, whereas N8AOPass replaces the render pass.
 Everything else is identical. */ composer.addPass(new RenderPass(scene, camera));
 const n8aopass = new N8AOPostPass(
     scene,